To Jean Shea ’19, nothing quite compares to the excitement of opening night.

 “The arts are folded within the liberal arts so the program is designed to fit within the School of Arts & Sciences,” said Lampton.
 “You get the well-rounded education that people associate with Stonehill.”

-For Matt Greene, theater program director, it is important students experience all aspects of the business — both onstage and off — to learn what’s required to run a show.
+For Matt Greene, theatre program director, it is important students experience all aspects of the business — both onstage and off — to learn what’s required to run a show.

 “We encourage students to not only take theater classes but to also broaden their horizons and take art, photography, film and history classes,” said Greene, who prior to coming to Stonehill was a cast member of the renowned Blue Man Group.
 “You need to develop an unquenchable curiosity for the world and for what drives people.
 It strengthens your art because you’ll have more life-experience to draw from.”